About the Collections

 This collection consists of 313 items of popular sheet music, including both vocal and instrumental music.
 These items were separated from the US Sheet Music Collection in the late 1980s and early 1990s as part of a pilot project in sheet music cataloguing, and local cataloguing and OCLC records were created for each title.
 This sheet music has since been maintained as a separate collection (accession no. SC1996.2), and the titles are searchable through Sibley’s online catalog.

 Charlotte Stafford (1886-1970) was a professional musician who worked as a silent film accompanist in Rochester during the 1920s.
-This collection includes almost 600 items of published sheet music, including popular vocal music, piano sheet music, and anthologies of dance tunes.
+This collection includes more than 700 items of published sheet music, including popular vocal music, piano sheet music, and anthologies of dance tunes.
 It also preserves Stafford’s working collection of theater songs, theme sheets, and handwritten “tune books.”

 This collection contains more than 500 items of popular sheet music published during the years of World War II (1941-1945); all of the music included in this collection relates specifically to the war or is of a general patriotic nature.
 The sheet music in the collection was purchased as individual items from the Boston dealer C. W. Homeyer during the years of World War II; in 1948, the individual items were bound together as a distinct topical collection of sheet music.